dfusilier/type-director-compass/README.md

 	@include ss-set-responsive-font-size($font-georgia, 1);
 }
 ```
-We just applied responsive styling to a lead paragraph style.
-It will use `$font-georgia` at size 1 for each breakpoint: 20.1px by default, and then resizing to 24.1px for tablets and larger.
+We just applied responsive styling to the lead paragraph style.
+It will use media queries to apply `$font-georgia` at size `1` from the corresponding scale: 18.4px by default, and then resizing to 22.2px for tablets and larger.

 ```scss
 .h4 {
 	@include ss-set-responsive-font-size($font-verdana, 1);
 }
 ```
 We used the same size for the `.h4` heading, but with `$font-verdana`.
-That will result in a font-size of 17.9px by default and 21.4px for tablets and larger.
+That will result in a font-size of 16.4px by default and 19.8px for tablets and larger.
 Mathematically different, but visually equal.